dcbrwn/stick/README.md

 ## Caveats

 - `match` and `repeat` directives, render into `<s-container>` element.
 This helps to easily and cheaply swap rendered content and cache it.
 The container has `display: contents` so it's not represented in the render tree.
 The problem is that this interferes with flex/grid layouts and CSS selectors.
-- By default `observable` can be observed only once.
-If you need multiple observers, use `broadcast`.
-This is done to improve performance of piped observables.
-Although this might change in the future.

-## TODO

-- Refine API
-- Cover the API with tests
-- Proper styling support
-- Shadow DOM
-- RxJS and Mostjs interop
-- docs
-- SSR

 ## Links